Skip to content

 • Texture: Typically dense and chewy due to the concentration of fruit solids.

 Examples like prunes, dates, figs, and unsweetened dried mangoes fit this definition perfectly.
-They are essentially concentrated versions of their fresh counterparts.
-This baseline is crucial for understanding how far other products diverge.
+They are concentrated versions of their fresh counterparts.
+Understanding fruit dehydration principles helps explain how traditional drying preserves the fruit’s structural integrity while removing moisture.

 Are Fruit Leathers and Roll-Ups Considered Dry Fruits?

-A vibrant arrangement of colorful fruit leathers and fruit roll-ups.
+A vibrant arrangement of colorful fruit leathers and fruit roll-ups

 Fruit leathers and roll-ups offer a chewy, concentrated fruit flavor, blurring the lines between candy and traditional dry fruits.